Certificate of Graduate Study in Healthcare Quality and Patient Safety

 Certificate students who apply for, and are admitted to, the master of public health degree, may transfer up to 12 credits from their certificate coursework.

 The three required certificate courses and some electives are offered using weekly, asynchronous online technology.
 Classroom courses meet once a week on the USM Portland campus and are scheduled in the late afternoon and evening for the convenience of working students.
-Fall and Spring courses meet once a week and are held in the Wishcamper Center on the USM Portland campus.
 Electives may be accessible live-at-a-distance via two-way audio/video through PolyCom connection to other UMaine campuses.

 For more information, please contact: